-- maintain a professional learning portfolio with general information (pertinent school documents, class lists, time tables, seating plans), lesson plans, a unit plan, feedback from Cooperating Teacher, and daily notes/reflections on practicum themes - complete weekly reflections - plan for and teach individual lessons as well as a unit plan completed with the guidance and support of the Cooperating Teacher - teach approximately 50%-65% of the time by the conclusion of the practicum experience - complete a final self-reflection to be included in the formal final evaluation document professional development undertaken separately from the Cooperating Teacher such as attendance at a conference (maximum 2 days).
-Pre-service Teachers must complete a Professional Development Leave of Absence form and receive prior approval from the Cooperating Teacher, Practicum Advisor, and Practicum Director
+- Maintain a professional learning portfolio with general information (pertinent school documents, class lists, time tables, seating plans), lesson plans, a unit plan, feedback from Cooperating Teacher, and daily notes/reflections on practicum themes. - Complete weekly reflections. - Plan for and teach individual lessons as well as a unit plan completed with the guidance and support of the Cooperating Teacher. - Teach approximately 50%-65% of the time by the conclusion of the practicum experience. - Complete a final self-reflection to be included in the formal final evaluation document.